 Once you have the signature in its place, you can click on “Share”.
-This will give you a link so you can share the document with other people.
+This will give you a link to share the document with others.
 When you’re done with the document, simply exit the file.
-The changes will be saved automatically .
+The changes will be saved automatically.

 - Simple: All you need to start is right in your Google Docs.

 - Quick: You can sign your document immediately.